hackerb9/ugrep/README.md

 ugrep is essentially [grep](https://www.gnu.org/software/grep/) for the Unicode table.
 It prints out the resulting unicode characters literally, so you can cut-and-paste easily.
-Ugrep is useful for looking up Emojis 😤, finding obscure symbols ⚸⅗ℏ℞☧🌛, or just beautiful glyphs to decorate your text. 🙶❡✯🟔❢🙷
+Ugrep is useful for looking up Emojis 😤, finding obscure symbols ⚸⅗ℏ℞☧🌛, or beautiful glyphs to decorate your text. 🙶❡✯🟔❢🙷

 See also b9's `charname` for the reverse operation which can lookup a